su-ex/xToDocToPdf/README.md

 :   Specifies the target Word document's path and filename.

 `-skip-saving-selected-description`
-:   Skip saving selected description.
+:   Skip saving selected description to a file.
+This makes `-selected-description-file` futile.

 `-selected-description-file`
 :   Specifies the path and filename of the description file where the selection in the tree dialog is stored.